 Yearly Archives 2025

-Easter Opening Hours 2025 Our opening hours will be affected during the Easter period.
-Unless stated differently, our normal opening hours (Monday to Friday, 8.30am – 6pm) will apply: Good Friday 18th April 2025: CLOSED Saturday 19th April 2025: CLOSED Easter Sunday 20th April 2025: CLOSED Easter Monday 21st April 2025: CLOSED Normal opening hours resume from Tuesday 22nd April 2025.
+Early May Bank Holiday Opening Hours 2025 Our opening hours will be affected during the bank holiday weekend.
+Unless stated differently, our normal opening hours (Monday to Friday, 8.30am – 6pm) will apply: Friday 2nd May 2025: 8.30AM – 6PM Saturday 3rd May 2025: CLOSED Sunday 4th May 2025: CLOSED Monday 5th May 2025: CLOSED Normal opening hours resume from Tuesday 6th May 2025.
 Emergency Care For all life threatening emergencies call 999.
-NHS 111 For non-emergency medical treatment or advice call 111 or visit https://111.nhs.uk/ Walk-in Centre NHS walk-in centres offer fast and convenient access to healthcare advice and treatment for minor
+NHS 111 For non-emergency medical treatment or advice call 111 or visit https://111.nhs.uk/ Walk-in Centre NHS walk-in centres offer fast and convenient access to healthcare advice and

 Read More